miasza/rails-mister-cocktail/README.md

 Current User Stories:

+  * As a visitor, I can view a cocktail

   * As a visitor, I can create a cocktail

   * As a visitor, I can add an ingredient to a cocktail